-Welcome to the SNIA Swordfish Mockup site (and future home to the Swordfish Emulator).
+Welcome to the SNIA Swordfish Mockup site.

 The Swordfish mockups show the types of information that can be modeled by a storage system in different configurations.
 They show the types of information that may be returned in these configurations, but do not represent an actual implementation.
 There are Swordfish mockups that show four different block storage system instances, as well as one file system.